Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab07-power-bi.md

 -  Exercise 4: Embed Power BI report
 -  Exercise 5: Power BI embedded canvas

-## High-level lab steps

-We will follow the below steps to design and create the Power BI dashboard:

--   Connect to tables in Microsoft Dataverse
--   Transform the data to include user-friendly descriptions for the related Rows (lookups)
--   Create and publish a report with various visualizations of the information about problem reports
--   User natural language query to build additional visualizations
--   Build mobile view
--   Embed the Company 311 Power BI report to Microsoft Teams

 ## Prerequisites

 * Must have completed **Lab 02.1: Data model and model-driven app**
 * Permissions to install programs on your computer (required for Power BI Desktop installation)

-## Things to consider before you begin

--   Who is the target audience of the report?
--   How will the audience consume the report?
-Typical device?
-Location?
--   Do you have sufficient data to visualize?
--   What are the possible characteristics you can use to analyze data about the visits?

-## Detailed steps

-### Exercise 1: Prepare environment & data
+## Exercise 1: Prepare environment & data

-**Objective:** In this exercise, you will install and configure Power BI Desktop and configure a connection to Microsoft Dataverse.

-> **IMPORTANT**
->
-> If you do not have required permissions to install desktop applications or experience difficulties in configuring Power BI Desktop and connecting it to the data, follow **Addendum: Import sample data** and then continue on **Exercise 2** but using Power BI service instead of Power BI Desktop.

-#### Task 1: Configure Power BI Desktop
+### Task 1: Configure Power BI Desktop

 1. If you do not have Power BI Desktop installed, navigate to [https://aka.ms/pbidesktopstore](https://aka.ms/pbidesktopstore) to download and install Power BI app.

-    > **IMPORTANT**
-    >
-    > If you experience issues installing Power BI Desktop using Microsoft Store, try the standalone installer that can be downloaded from [https://aka.ms/pbiSingleInstaller](https://aka.ms/pbiSingleInstaller).
+    >**Note**: If you experience issues installing Power BI Desktop using Microsoft Store, try the standalone installer that can be downloaded from [https://aka.ms/pbiSingleInstaller](https://aka.ms/pbiSingleInstaller).

 2. Open Power BI Desktop and select **Get started**.